Party-Interest Group Relationships in Contemporary Democracies: Character, Causes and Consequences (PAIRDEM)

 Project Organization and Funding

-The project runs from Autumn 2014 to Autumn 2019 and is financed by the national funding scheme "FRIHUMSAM Young Research Talents" (The Research Council of Norway) together with the University of Oslo.
+The project runs from Autumn 2014 to Winter 2020 and is financed by the national funding scheme "FRIHUMSAM Young Research Talents" (The Research Council of Norway) together with the University of Oslo.
 A core research group of nine persons (see List of participants) with complementary general expertise and different geographical backgrounds all contribute to the development of the conceptualization, the more detailed research design, to the data analysis and to publications.
 The team members also serves as advisors for the data collection in various countries/areas, supplemented by a few country supervisors to be affiliated (see List of affiliated researchers).
 All of the team members bring extensive, but only partly overlapping research networks into the project.
 The project will be managed at the University of Oslo, by Elin Haugsgjerd Allern.
 Numerous research assistants are engaged by the project, in different countries.
 Moreover, a postdoctoral fellow was recruited to work with the project manager in Oslo after the project started.